senotrusov/notes/arch-linux-installation.md

 ## Download the Arch ISO and write it to a USB drive

 This section assumes you are using a Linux computer to create the bootable installation medium.
 If you are on Windows, macOS, or Android, refer to the [USB flash installation medium](https://wiki.archlinux.org/title/USB_flash_installation_medium) article.
-The Arch ISO file and additional download options are available on the [Arch Linux Downloads page](https://archlinux.org/download/).
+The Arch ISO file and additional download options are available on the [Arch Linux Downloads](https://archlinux.org/download/).

 ### Download the ISO